OpenGene/fastp/README.md

   -y, --low_complexity_filter          enable low complexity filter.
 The complexity is defined as the percentage of base that is different from its next base (base[i] != base[i+1]).
   -Y, --complexity_threshold           the threshold for low complexity filter (0~100).
 Default is 30, which means 30% complexity is required. (int [=30])

+  # filter reads with unwanted indexes (to remove possible contamination)
+      --filter_by_index1               specify a file contains a list of barcodes of index1 to be filtered out, one barcode per line (string [=])
+      --filter_by_index2               specify a file contains a list of barcodes of index2 to be filtered out, one barcode per line (string [=])
+      --filter_by_index_threshold      the allowed difference of index barcode for index filtering, default 0 means completely identical. (int [=0])

   # base correction by overlap analysis options
   -c, --correction                   enable base correction in overlapped regions (only for PE data), default is disabled